jonpage3/jonpage3.github.io/_posts/2016-07-05-of-time-and-rhyme.md

 The work is -- he unlaced the tangled net.
 Drank the stale water for which he bargained,
 Never perfect therefore never blemished.

+# IX

+**Motives**

+Habit has inured your last fallen fruit.
+Left behind before bitten, paid no mind
+Sat rotting, spoiled before timely stewed.

+No sense of an ending was never kind,
+Your aged blue eyed boy has crumbled
+To the point desire begged to be blind.

+In that corner no act but he fumbled,
+He missed the terror of loss known long,
+But no steady rail when all have stumbled

+So he chose to speak to himself in song.
+It occupied him, he said it was fun,
+If finished quickly it couldn’t go wrong.

+So that’s what this is: a masked quiet hum;
+It makes us better, makes our pain mute--
+A useful fiction if lost I’d be done.

+# X

+**Begin**

+I’ve changed is what he says he said he said.
+Already beginning the old story.

+That weapon requires no created lead,
+If resolutions dampen down their hurry.

+But this too was futile instruction,
+Another hopeless arc capturing time

+To tell you what it meant from its destruction.
+Release your concern whether the moments rhyme.

+Outside will go on, go on, doesn’t die,
+But will a home emerge where he can say I?